Codex tools: Log in

 <?php get_userdata( $userid ); ?>

-get_userdata() returns an object of the user's data that you can assign to a variable.
-After that, you can echo various parts of the returned object or loop through the data to display it all.
+The get_userdata() function returns an object of the user's data.
+You can echo various parts of the returned object or loop through the data to display it all.

 Example displaying certain parts: